ddsnowboard/WillsLib/README.md

 You can also set all the table elements to have a certain attribute by passing 'all' to which instead of a dictionary.

 	DBupdate("connection", "hitlist", {"status":"dead"}, 'all')

+WillsLib.DBdelete(connection, table_name, which)
+	Deletes the entries in the given table, table_name.
+Which is a dictionary in the format {attribute:value}, just like 	in DBupdate().